 "Where does such a young child get a scarf such as that?" she asked, staring as we meandered through the hallway.

 "It was a gift."
-I subconsciously gripped the scarf.
-It remained as the only remaining physical evidence of my previous form, and I intended to keep it.
+I gripped the scarf tightly, the only remaining physical evidence of my previous form.

 Once outside, all I could hear was rain.
 A large courtyard stretched out in front of me, the ground turned almost completely to mud.
 Seven children stood, lined up and at attention, despite being pelted with large droplets of freezing water.